WSCG (TV): Analog-to-digital conversion

 WSCG (as WGSA) shut down its analog signal, over UHF channel 34, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal broadcasts on its pre-transition UHF channel 35.
+The station's digital signal broadcasts on its pre-transition UHF channel 35, using virtual channel 34.

 Translators

 In addition to its main signal, WSCG operated two digital translators.